 The Call of Duty brand is synonymous with hard-core gaming.
 The very name conjures up images of extremely dedicated players who participate online in match after match, honing their skills and decimating the competition.
 It was these same gamers Nintendo left behind when they released the Wii – an incredibly successful console, but one that catered to a more casual audience.
 The Wii U is Nintendo’s response to this and Nintendo has committed to winning those hard-core gamers back.
 The Wii U version of Call of Duty: Black Ops 2 was seen as a huge coup for Nintendo’s third-party plans for their new system, but everyone wondered if it could live up to the standards set by the Xbox 360 and PS3 versions or if it would end up dumbed-down like most other Wii-based ports.

-Now, I’m not going to get into too many specifics about the general story and gameplay features on display here in the Wii U version of Black Ops 2 because we have two perfectly good reviews on our site which do just that – the Xbox 360 version here, and the PS3 version here.
+the Xbox 360 version here, and the PS3 version here.
 What I will say is that, despite not having live streaming during multiplayer or Elite support out of the gate – though the latter may be coming in the future – the rest of the game is here and completely intact.
 You get the full Black Ops 2 campaign, complete with the Strike Force missions, branching plot lines, and more exploding helicopters than you can shake a stick at (seriously, there are so many).
 While a typical action game starts slow and ramps the action up into peaks and valleys, Black Ops 2 edits all the valleys out so you get nothing but fire-fight after explosion after close-up assassination attempt.
 It can be a bit much at times, but if that’s you’re cup of tea, know that the campaign experience is here in full high definition with nothing edited or changed (as was par for the course for Wii ports of similar titles).
 The zombie campaign is also left completely unchanged (for better or for worse).
 Even the multiplayer experience is virtually the same, except for one important difference (which I’ll explain later).

 The graphic output is very similar to its Xbox 360 or PS3 brethren, and it’s so nice to see a major release from other consoles look this good on a Nintendo system.
 Frame rates stay smooth and steady through most of the game (with the occasional dip here and there), and other than a few funky looking shadows and some jagged edges, the Wii U can hold its own against the big consoles in the graphics department.
 Even the sound is great; reports from gunfire sound crisp and distinct, and the voice acting is top notch and doesn’t sound compressed.
 It’s clear that the Wii U is a competent piece of hardware, capable of reproducing the same experiences gamers have been enjoying on the Xbox 360 and PS3 – with a few neat additions.